Loading...

 Amount: Enter a number to indicate the number of VM instances that must be added.
 The minimum value is one.
 Scale out jobs with a large number of VMs may encounter performance issues.
 Hence, we recommend limiting the addition of VMs to at most five, regardless of whether the Amount Type is absolute or percentage.

 Cooldown Period: Enter the cooldown period to indicate the interval between each auto scaling process in the group.
 The cooldown period can be measured in minutes, seconds, or hours.
 For example, when the value is set to 5m, the scale out process is activated every 5 minutes.
 VM Auto Scaling automatically adds the given number of VM instances when the resource consumption is higher.
-The notes mentioned in scale in policies are also applicable to scale out policies.
+The are also applicable to scale out policies.